AdriaBaro/adriabaro.github.io/projects/TFG/text.md

 <br>

 ##### FEM
 The second part of the project was to set a model of the wood skis and define the simulation for the subsequent DOE.
 Since the skis are manufactured not only using wood but also glass fibre and epoxy, setting a suitable model was a huge challenge.
-In *Fig. 1*, the modelled skis can be observed.
+In *Fig.1*, the modelled skis can be observed.

 <center><figure>
   <img src="TFG_ANSYS_1.JPG" alt="Modelled skis for the FEM analysis" style="width:110%" class="center">